dsccommunity/DscResource.Common/README.md

 ```
 <!-- markdownlint-enable MD013 - Line length -->

-First is `Get-TargetResource` called using all bound parameters to get
+`Get-TargetResource` is called first using all bound parameters to get
 the values in the current state.
 The result is then compared to the desired
 state by calling `Test-DscParameterState`.